-3.6.2 Optional Public Notification
+3.5.2 Optional Public Notification

-Thowever, the applicant may opt for earlier reviews upon completion of a work plan that defines the parameters of concern and the alternatives to be considered for the Level II ADR alternatives analysis.
+The applicant may opt for earlier reviews upon completion of a work plan that defines the parameters of concern and the alternatives to be considered for the Level II ADR alternatives analysis.
 The primary purpose of these optional early reviews is to identify stakeholder project concerns early in the permitting process when the comments can be addressed most efficiently.
-If an early review is conducted, concerned members of the public should use their work plan comment period to identify general concerns with the proposed activity, additional parameters of concern that warrant consideration, or additional treatment alternatives that should be considered.
-Figure 2 identifies decision points in the process when DWQ recommends that the applicant solicit optional public comments.
+If an early review is conducted, concerned members of the public should use the work plan comment period to identify general concerns with the proposed activity, additional parameters of concern that warrant consideration, or additional treatment alternatives that should be considered.
+Figure 2 identifies decision points in the process when DWQ may recommend that the applicant solicit optional public comments.

 DWQ will facilitate any optional public comment opportunities by making the documents available on DWQ's website and the State's Public Notice website.
-Responding to comments for any optional public comment opportunities is the responsibility of the applicant.
 For the optional public comment periods, DWQ can be the recipient of the comments but the applicant has the responsibility of addressing the comments.
 A comment response document is not required, but DWQ recommends that the applicant respond to the comments in writing.
-If DWQ is not the recipient of the comments, the applicant should share the comments received with DWQ in a timely manner. -DWQ responds to comments for the mandatory public comment period prior to issuing the permit.
+If DWQ is not the recipient of the comments, the applicant should share the comments received with DWQ in a timely manner.
+DWQ responds to comments for the mandatory public comment period prior to issuing the permit.

-3.6.23 Intergovernmental Coordination and Review
+3.5.3 Intergovernmental Coordination and Review

 Intergovernmental coordination is required prior to approving a regulated activity that would degrade a surface water.
-This coordination will be conducted at a level deemed appropriate by the Executive SecretaryDirector and will include any governmental agency requesting involvement with the ADR.
+This coordination will be conducted at a level deemed appropriate by the Director and will include any governmental agency requesting involvement with the ADR.

-4.0 IDENTIFICATION OF THE LEVEL II ADR: PARAMETERS OF
+4.0 LEVEL II ADR: PARAMETERS OF CONCERN

-CONCERN

 Parameters of concern (POC) are evaluated in the Level II ADR.
-Only pParameters in the discharge that exceed, or potentially exceed, ambient concentrations in the receiving water should be considered in selecting the parameters of concern.
+Parameters in the discharge that exceed, or potentially exceed, ambient concentrations in the receiving water should be considered in selecting the parameters of concern.
 POCs should be identified, ranked and weighted, and submitted to DWQ for review and approval prior to initiation of the alternatives analysis.

-4.1 Determination of the Parameters of Concern
+4.1 Selecting the Parameters of Concern